Gyldenholm

 Gyldenholm Manor is a manor house located 10 km south-east of Slagelse, between Gimlinge and Sørbymagle, Slagelse Municipality, some 70 kilometres southwest of Copenhagen, Denmark.
 The history of the estate dates back to 1774 but the current main building was constructed in 1864 to a Historicist design by Johan Daniel Herholdt.
+Gyldenholm covers 1,231 hectares of which approximately 500 hectares consist of agricultural land and 700 hectares of forest.
+Apart from agriculture and forestry, the estate derives its revenue from house rental and hunting rights.
+The main building is rented out for minor conferences, parties and other events.
+Gyldenholm was used as a location in the 1978 film Slægten.

 History

 In 1774, Antvorskov Ryttergods was sold at auction.
 Anders Dinesen acquired two parcels, Gimlinge and Lystager, and constructed a new manor house which was named Gyldenholm.
 In 1800, Dinesen's son sold the estate to Christopher Schøller Bülow.
 In 1806, he also acquired Nordfeld and Ålebæk on Møn.